Soundbirds/NY.Times.COVID19.googleVis.github.io/readme.md

 Data visualization of the NY Times COVID-19 data (https://github.com/nytimes/covid-19-data) via R code using the googleVis package (https://github.com/mages/googleVis).
-With GitHub, the git app, and R coding the website is automatically updated with new NY Times data at an interval set in the 'mainloop.R' scirpt.
+With GitHub, the git app, and R coding the website is automatically updated with new NY Times data at an interval set in the 'mainloop.R' script.

 Browser requirements: